Wednesday, July 23, 2008

-Several items were collected on a property in rural Walton County, Ga., according to a written statement by the FBI and the.
+Several items were collected on a property in rural Walton County, Ga., according to a written statement by the FBI and the Georgia Bureau of Investigation.
 Those items were taken in for further examination.

 The date was July 25, 1946, when two Black sharecropper couples were shot hundreds of times and the unborn baby of one of the women sliced with a knife at Moore’s Ford Bridge.

 One of the Black men had been accused of stabbing a white man 11 days earlier and was bailed out of jail by a former Ku Klux Klan member who drove the Black man, his wife, her brother and his wife to the site of the lynching.

 According to a CNN report, investigators are following up on information recently received in the case, one of several revived in an effort to close old cases from the civil rights and Jim Crow eras.